wm647/NER-labeling-tool-BIOES-for-Chinese-/README.md

-his is an easy BIOES labeling tool for Chinese NER problem based on python.
+This is an easy BIOES labeling tool for Chinese NER problem based on python.
 Run the tagging file and you can label it.
 The output format is "Token|||BIOES", while you can change it through coding.
 An example is shown below, click “加载下一句”, then tokens are seperated, and you can tag them respectively.
 ![image](https://github.com/user-attachments/assets/fa2be41e-5c69-4940-b802-c4346346dca5)